chevere/docs/get-started/installation.md

 The above command will install Chevere and its dependencies at `vendor/`.

-> 👨🏾‍💻 Once installed, you can access the console at `vendor/bin/chevere`

 ## Now what?

 Chevere will now be available project-wide, just make sure to load `vendor/autoload.php` in your scripts.